E-Hajj/Ahmad/README.md

 ## Requirements

-In this project you will need the certain requirements to build this project.
+In this project you will need the required components to build this project.
 * Raspbery pi 3
   * If you dont own an raspberry pi 3 i would recommed buying one from [Amazon](https://www.amazon.ca/s?k=raspberry+pi+3&ref=nb_sb_noss_2) or [Sayal Electronics](https://secure.sayal.com/STORE2/index.php).
 * Acs712 (current sensor)